MartaKaminska/search-tests/README.md

 # Cypress + Cucumber Project

 This project is a test automation framework using **Cypress** and **Cucumber (BDD)** to write and execute end-to-end tests.
+The project tests basic search for Google and Bing browsers.

 ## 🚀 **Project Setup**